How to Prepare your eCommerce Site for High Risk Merchant Account Approval

 Display Your Return, Refund, and/or Cancellation Policy

-This criteria can be met in one of 2 ways:
+Meet the criteria in one of 2 ways:

 - Show the full refund/return policy (not a link to a separate page) near the checkout/submit button.